idnow/de.idnow.ios/README.md

 ## Changelog

+### 3.4.0
+Improvements:
+- added positioning overlay for the front and backside id card steps

+Migration Guide:
+- please change the SDK reference to 3.4.0 and call pod update

 ### 3.3.3
 Improvements:
 - added a new setting to show the ident token on the checkscreen as well